mmaltsev/Artikel-Swipe/README.md

 ## Attribution
 Inspired by [DerDasDie.
 German articles](https://apps.apple.com/de/app/derdasdie-german-articles/id6480586707).

 The [swipeable-cards](https://codesandbox.io/p/sandbox/swipeable-cards-forked-s362th) implementation was used as a base for the application.

-2000 German Nouns are taked from [this list](https://frequencylists.blogspot.com/2015/12/the-2000-most-frequent-german-nouns.html).
+2000 German Nouns are taken from [this list](https://frequencylists.blogspot.com/2015/12/the-2000-most-frequent-german-nouns.html).

+## Future work
+To be added: [10000 nouns](https://github.com/digitapex/DerDieDas/blob/master/app/src/main/res/raw/list_nouns.txt) - merge with the existing 2000.

+## License
+This project is licensed under the terms of the MIT license.